 In 1760, abandoned and forgotten ruins were bought by Earl of Bute.
 The third Marquis of Bute, John Crichton-Stuart, inherited the castle and the great family fortune in 1848.
-In 1871 he turned to his chief engineer, John McConnoch, to dig up and cleanse the ruins of the castle from the vegetation.
+In 1871 he turned to his chief engineer, John McConnoch, to dig up from debris and cleanse the ruins of the castle from the vegetation.
 Marquis then employed the architect William Burges, and the reconstruction of the castle began in 1875.
 Although Burges died in 1881, his plans were continued by a team of his craftsmen and assistants, and the reconstruction was completed at the end of the 19th century.

 Today’s castle is largely a 19th-century reconstruction, but by the standards of that period, its final appearance did not go away from the medieval original.
 The external façades of the towers are the most compatible with it, while their conical finials are more reminiscent of fortifications in France or Switzerland, than Anglo-Norman castles.
 Such finals were probably chosen because of their “greater pictoriality” and providing additional rooms in the castle.
 The lower parts of the towers with the vaulted basements are original, especially the southern hall, the north-eastern and south-western towers (Kitchen and Well) have a lot of original, medieval walls.
 The interiors of the castle are already only in the Victorian neo-gothic style.
 Currently, the castle is under government protection and is open to visitors.